privacy-scaling-explorations/zkevm-circuits/testool/README.md

 ### Manually executing the tests

 Usually we have to debug and run the tests manually to check if everything works ok.
-We provide a set of command line parameters to help tis.
+We provide a set of command line parameters to help with this.

 - `testool [--suite xxx] --cache` to execute all tests, and keeping the results (cache) CSV file.
 If you delete entries from the cache file, and re-run the tool again, only the deleted tests will be executed again